MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-S-Boating-Safety/part-175-Equipment-Requirements/subpart-A-General/section-175.3.md

 (3) Operated as an uninspected passenger vessel subject to the requirements of 46 CFR chapter I, subchapter C.

+*Model year* means the period beginning June 1 of a year and ending on July 31 of the following year and being designated by the year in which it ends.

-*Passenger* means an individual carried on a vessel except -
+*Passenger* means an individual carried on a vessel except—

 (1) The owner or an individual representative of the owner or, in the case of a vessel chartered without a crew, an individual charterer, or an individual representative of the charterer;